Alan-bur/Wii-4K/README.md

 6. Move the “0000000100000002” folder into C:\Users\your_user\AppData\Roaming\Dolphin Emulator\Load\Textures.<br>
 7. Run the Wii Menu.
 Go to Dolphin Launcher → Tools → Load Wii System Menu 4.3U.<br>
 <br>
+<h4>Android</h4>
+1. Download “0000000100000002.zip”<br>
+2. Go to dolphin → Settings → User Data → Open User Data Folder → “≡”  → Downloads.<br>
+3. Tap “0000000100000002.zip”  → Hold press “0000000100000002” → “⋮” → Extract to → Dolphin Emulator\Load\Textures → Extract.<br>
+4. Go to dolphin → “⋮” → “Load System Menu” → “Yes” → “USA”.<br>
+5. Enable “Stretch to Window”.
+Settings → Graphics Settings → Aspect Ratio.<br>
+6. Enable “Load Custom Textures” & “Prefetch Custom Textures”.
+Graphics Settings → Advanced.<br>
+7. Set Internal Resolution into 2k Native.
+Graphics Settings → Enhancements → Internal Resolution (if phone is powered enough, put this on 4x or upper).<br>
+8. Tap “⋮” → “Load System Menu (4.3U)”.<br>
+<h5>Android Tips</h5>
+- Loading the Wii Menu while on vertical mode it will crash the Menu.
+To fix this all you gotta do is to rotate your phone first and then load the wii menu.<br>
+- The Wii Cursor moves by touching the screen.
+If you don't see the cursor, all you gotta do is to flich the phone down a bit until it appears.<br>
+- Delete the "0000000100000002.zip" folder because it's not necessary after finishing the installation.
+Hold press “0000000100000002.zip” → Delete.<br>

 <h3>Channel List</h3>
 Each channel must be edited in order to make it 4K.
 If you have made one, then make a pull request so i add it to the project and the list<br>